 Technically you can use any oil to make soap but each one has a different soap making property.
-Coconut creates hard bars with fluffy lather, Sunflower oil creates softer, conditioning bars, and Castor oil creates big fluffy lather.
+Coconut creates hard bars with fluffy lather, Sunflower oil creates softer, conditioning bars, and castor oil helps to stabilize lather.
 There are few single oils that make a really good batch of soap though and that’s why so many recipes call for a mixture of lots of different ones.
 Too much coconut oil and your bars might be drying, too much castor oil and they might be sticky.

-Two of the exceptions to this are tallow soap and pure olive oil soap.
+Three of the exceptions to this are pure coconut oil soap, tallow soap, and pure olive oil soap.
 In the case of olive oil soap, you can use extra virgin olive oil or Pomace olive oil to make it.
-The former will be more expensive but will be a higher quality and more natural product.
-You can read more about what Pomace olive oil is and how it’s extracted here.
+The former will be more expensive but will be higher quality and more natural product.
+You can read more about what pomace olive oil is and how it’s extracted here.

 I mentioned before that making olive oil soap could be a bit alarming for soap makers.
-That’s because it takes longer for it to come to ‘Trace’, longer for it to harden in the mould, and longer for it to cure.
+That’s because it takes longer for it to come to ‘trace’, longer for it to harden in the mold, and longer for it to cure.
 If you prepare yourself for that, then making it is easy.

 There are a couple of steps that I’ve woven into this recipe that should help with this time issue.
-We’ll be using less water than in typical soap making recipes and the optional ingredient Sodium lactate helps to harden bars.
+We’ll be using less water than in typical soap making recipes and the optional ingredient sodium lactate helps to harden bars.
 Ordinary table salt can help with this too but Sodium lactate is far more dependable.
 Just be careful that you don’t use too much sodium lactate or it can cause your soap to go crumbly.